evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 On its launch in February 2024, Natcats pioneered the Digital Matter Theory **Unique Non-Arbitrary Token (UNAT)** standard.
 In October 2025, Natcats enabled **P2P Perpetual Distribution** and native rendering, to support full decentralization of distribution, indexing, and rendering for the UNAT framework.

 ### 5.2 Rendering Paths
 The first four generations of Natcats render via the UNAT standard default render pathway, which requires UNAT-specific wallet support to display on-chain artwork.
-Gen 1–4 Natcats can optionally be **reinscribed** to enable native rendering, which renders natively in Ordinals explorers.
+Gen 1–4 Natcats can optionally be **reinscribed** to enable native rendering, which renders natively in Ordinals explorers with full support for Ordinals version 2.2.1 or later.

 See [How to Enable Native Render Reinscription](https://github.com/evonbit/bitcoin-native-systems/blob/main/Natcats/04-how-to-enable-native-render-reinscription.md) for detailed native render reinscription instructions.